Scoubidou Bedside Table Lamp

-Other versions: Probably made in several colours and sizes.
+Other versions: This Scoubidou bedside table lamp probably exists in several colours and sizes.

-The 6 legs of this lamp are made of thick plastified iron wire, also used for the Diamond chair designed by Harry Bertoia in 1952.
+The 6 legs of this lamp are made of thick plasticised iron wire, also used for the Diamond chair designed by Harry Bertoia in 1952.

 Scoubidou is a knotting craft with plastic wire, originally aimed at children.
 It originated in France, where it became immense popular in the late 1950s.
 It is named after the Sacha Distel (1933 – 2004) song of the same name from 1958.